What's the big deal about washing your face? You slather on some soap, splash your skin with water, pat dry, and you're on your way.

 If you have acne, choosing the right cleanser can help rid your skin of the bacteria that make their way into clogged hair follicles and lead to breakouts.
-A thorough cleaning also removes dead cells on the surface of your skin, which makes it easier for your acne medication to be absorbed.
+Thorough cleaning also removes dead cells on the surface of your skin, which makes it easier for your skin to absorb acne medication.

-To help control acne breakouts, look for a cleanser that is strong enough to remove dirt and keep your skin clean.
-Avoid harsh face soaps that can strip your skin of its natural oils.
-Harsh cleansers and scrubbing will only leave you with red, irritated skin that can promote flare-ups of your existing acne.
+To help control breakouts, look for a cleanser that's mild but still strong enough to clean your skin.
+Avoid face soaps that strip your skin of its natural oils.
+Harsh cleansers and scrubbing will only leave you with red, irritated skin that can promote flare-ups of your acne.

-You can ask your dermatologist to recommend a prescription or over-the-counter cleanser that works on acne-prone skin, but also pay careful attention to your daily acne skin care routine.
-Here are a few tips on choosing skin care products, and cleaning your skin to keep it looking its best.
+You can ask your dermatologist to recommend a prescription or over-the-counter cleanser that works on acne-prone skin, but also pay careful attention to your daily skin care routine.
+Here are a few tips on choosing skin care products and cleaning your skin to keep it looking its best.

 Which Cleansers Should I Use?

-You can buy an inexpensive over-the-counter cleanser at your local supermarket or drug store.
-Or, if you're willing to spend a little more, you can splurge on one of the high-end cleansers that are sold at your dermatologists' office.
+You can buy an inexpensive over-the-counter cleanser at your local supermarket or pharmacy.
+Or, if you're willing to spend a little more, you can splurge on one of the high-end cleansers that are sold at your dermatologist's office.
 It's not how much you spend that's important, but how well the product works.

-Some brands of face soap have a very alkaline pH, which can be irritating and drying on your skin.
+Some brands of face soap have a very alkaline pH level, which can be irritating and drying on your skin.
 When shopping for cleansers that work well on acne-prone skin, here's what to look for:

-Ask your dermatologist to help you find an acne cleanser that is appropriate for your acne treatment program.
-Look for an acne cleanser that matches your skin type -- oily, dry, or a combination of the two.
+- Ask your dermatologist to help you find an acne cleanser that’s right for your acne treatment program.
+Look for an acne cleanser that matches your skin type – oily, dry, or a combination of the two.